 Day 1 – Temples, temples, and more temples

-The first day of your Bangkok itinerary for 4 days is all about the temples that are among Bangkok’s top tourist attractions.
+The first day of your Bangkok itinerary for 4 days is all about the famous Bangkok temples that are among the city’s top tourist attractions.

 You’ll want to knock them out all in one day because they are close together in proximity (and Bangkok is a massive city) and because there is a strict temple dress code in Thailand that isn’t ideal given the hot, humid climate in the country.